- Better: gaming performance TechRadar said the DeathAdder variant arguably performs better for gaming, while the Basilisk keeps more features.

 FAQ

-Is the Razer Basilisk Mobile actually portable enough for travel?
+Is the Razer Basilisk Mobile actually good for gaming?

 Consider This Instead